tldr-pages/tldr/pages/linux/xed.md

 `xed --list-encodings`

-- Open document and go to a specific line:
+- Open file and go to a specific line:

 `xed +{{10}} {{path/to/file}}`